-T-Mobile Samsung Galaxy S III renders surface, show physical home button in towAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Samsung Galaxy S III renders surface, show physical home button in towAlex Wagner - Editorial Director of News and Content

 Hot on the heels of news that the T-Mobile Galaxy S II's Android 4.0 update is near, some more Samsung Galaxy goodness has made its way online.
 The folks at The Verge have gotten hold of some renders purportedly showing off a T-Mobile-branded Samsung Galaxy S III in both blue and white.
 The most interesting aspect of the leaked images?
 The T-Mobile Galaxy S III looks like it may be retaining the physical home key, along with the rest of the look and feel, found on the international model.
 Typically when an international Samsung device with a home button makes its way to the U.S., it loses its physical button and gains a set of four capacitive keys, as can be seen with the U.S. Galaxy S II variants and the AT&T Galaxy Note.